EGelphman97/2048/README.md

 java Gui2048 -o -i
 java Gui2048 -s
 -o: string output file name(include extension) -i: string input file name(include extension) -s: size of board(int)

+Minesweper Game

+Runs just like the classic minesweeper game, and by classic I mean classic because the game was designed to be completely no-frills and one must play it in command line, just like games were played outside of arcades in the late '70s and early '80s.
+Game implemented entirely in C. Controls should be included in the comments of the mine.c file.